Yedomon/Benchmarking-long-reads-assemblers-for-Fusarium-oxysporum-genus-genome-assembly/README.md

 - #### [03.Article.2020.An assessment of the genomics, comparative genomics and cellulose degradation potential of Mucilaginibacter polytrichastri strain RG4-7](https://www.sciencedirect.com/science/article/pii/S0960852419316190) | Example application of microbes for waste management

+Title 5: Genomics approach to plastic waste management

+Genomics approach in the study of biodegradation mechanism of plastic waste in Africa

+Genomics approach in the study of biodegradation mechanism of plastic waste beyond Africa